-In addition, if your vested account balance exceeds \$5,000, you must consent to any distribution before it may be made.
+In addition, you must consent to receive any distribution of your vested account balance before it may be made.
 In determining whether your vested account balance exceeds this dollar threshold, "rollover" contributions (and any earnings allocable to "rollover" contributions) will be taken into account.
 You may elect to receive a distribution of your vested account balance in: